Republican Loren Culp advances to face Gov. Jay Inslee in Washington’s Nov. 3 general election

 Loren Culp will carry the Republican flag against Gov. Jay Inslee in the Nov.
 3 general election, with new vote totals Wednesday confirming his second-place finish in the Aug.
 4 primary.

-As of Wednesday evening.
-Inslee, the Democrat seeking a third term, maintained a commanding first-place lead with 52% of the vote.
-Culp, the police chief of Republic, Ferry County, was in second place about 17%.
+As of Wednesday evening, Inslee, the Democrat seeking a third term, maintained a commanding first-place lead with 52% of the vote.
+Culp, the police chief of Republic, Ferry County, was in second place with about 17%.

-Among Culp’s nearest Republican rivals in the 36-candidate gubernatorial primary field, former Bothell Mayor Joshua Freed had about 8%, while longtime initiative sponsor Tim Eyman had about 7%.
+Among Culp’s nearest Republican rivals in the 36-candidate gubernatorial primary field, former Bothell Mayor Joshua Freed had about 8% of the vote, while longtime initiative sponsor Tim Eyman had about 7%.

 While hundreds of thousands of votes remain to be counted, neither Freed nor Eyman gave any indication they were holding out hope for a comeback.

-In a post on his gubernatorial campaign’s Facebook page, Freed invited supporters to a Bible study, writing “Washington is in a very dangerous position right now on multiple levels with the only true hope coming from God.”
+In a post on his gubernatorial campaign’s Facebook page, Freed invited supporters to a Bible study, writing, “Washington is in a very dangerous position right now on multiple levels with the only true hope coming from God.”

-Eyman profusely thanked supporters in an email, and while not mentioning Culp by name, wrote “we all must do all we can to save Washington from four more years of Inslee.”
+Eyman profusely thanked supporters in an email, and while not mentioning Culp by name, wrote, “We all must do all we can to save Washington from four more years of Inslee.”

 The state Democratic Party turned its attention to Culp, attacking him in a news release as “dangerous and irresponsible on public health” for his refusal to abide by mask-wearing mandates at his large campaign rallies.